safai-labs/resiliate-book/src/guide/windows/README.md

 apt install samba
 ```

-You can use CEFS with Windows in a variety of ways.
+You can use AIFS with Windows in a variety of ways.
 There are many
 configurations here, please choose the one that works for your
 particular use-case.